 Dr. Bindu Panikkar has been working on environmental justice issues since 2002.
 Her more recent work has looked into PFOA contamination and health issues in Merrimack, New Hampshire and environmental controversies surrounding relicensing of nuclear powerplants in Massachusetts, mine permitting in Alaska, and water conflicts around transboundary Kabul River between Afghanistan and Pakistan.
 Bindu works at the intersection of environmental justice, environmental health and science technology and society studies.
 She leads all research at REJOICE, examining social, environmental, and health inequities in Vermont.

-Shaina Kasper is the Vermont and New Hampshire State Director of Toxics Action Center, where she helps local community groups to clean up hazardous waste sites and promote clean water, safe energy, and zero waste.
+Shaina Kasper is the Vermont and New Hampshire State Director of Community Action Works, where she helps local community groups to clean up hazardous waste sites and promote clean water, safe energy, and zero waste.
 Shaina’s work with community groups has helped stop two pipelines, stop landfill expansions and incinerator proposals, and more.
 She also facilitates the National PFAS Contamination Coalition.
 Shaina’s organizing experience includes fossil fuel divestment, housing and economic justice, good governance, anti-water privatization, and the JOIN for Justice Jewish organizing fellowship.

 Marianne leads Vermont Law School and Yale School of Public Health’s Environmental Justice Clinics.
 She previously served as senior partner and Chair of the Environmental Health Practice Group at Earthjustice, focusing on toxics, pesticides, waste, the health impacts of industrial agriculture, civil rights enforcement, and the effects of environmental contamination on vulnerable and overburdened populations.